nolan-h-hamilton/Consenrich/docs/source/examples.rst

   Note that default values should generally suffice given the adaptive process and observation models, but base-level uncertainty for each can be tuned if one source is deemed consistently more reliable than the other.

+  An informal summary of these parameters' effects is as follows:

   - Increasing ``processParams.minQ``:

     .. math::

-      \textsf{Consenrich attributes more base-level uncertainty to propagated predictions } \rightarrow \textsf{ data favored in estimation}
+      \textsf{Greater base-level uncertainty assigned to propagated predictions } \rightarrow \textsf{ data favored in estimation}

-    - In other words, *restrict influence of the a priori model for signal/variance propagation greater confidence in the data*
+    - In other words, *restrict influence of the a priori model for signal/variance propagation to accommodate greater confidence in the data*

   - Increasing ``observationParams.minR``:

     .. math::

-      \textsf{Consenrich attributes more base-level uncertainty to the data } \rightarrow \textsf{ propagated predictions favored in estimation}
+      \textsf{Greater base-level uncertainty assigned to data } \rightarrow \textsf{ propagated predictions favored in estimation}

     - In other words, *restrict reliance on data to accommodate greater confidence in the a priori model for signal/variance propagation*